 With a relaxed tropical atmosphere and unique landscape, business events are spoilt with activities in Darwin.
 The Northern Territory capital provides access to some of Australia’s best cultural activities, unique wildlife experiences and outback thrills.

 Get up close to crocs

 Crocosaurus Cove is home to some of the largest saltwater crocodiles in the world.
-Groups can have their photo taken holding a baby crocodile and enjoy a tour of the aquarium.
+Groups can get up close with a baby crocodile and enjoy a tour of the aquarium.
 Those daring enough can enter the Cage of Death, an underwater experience that brings you face to face with a 5-metre (16 ft) crocodile.

 Stroll the Mindil Beach Markets

 As the sun sets, groups can stroll through Mindil Beach Sunset Market.
 These colourful markets play host to more than 200 stalls selling food, arts and crafts, and are set to the backdrop of a spectacular beach sunset.